Today, we’ll be talking about how long fresh eggs last. Also, we will be throwing in a couple of fresh egg storing tips along the way.

 Here are the things you might want to note when it comes to washing and making your eggs last:

-- If you do not want to refrigerate the eggs, then you shouldn’t wash them.
+- If you prefer not to refrigerate the eggs immediately, it is best not to wash them, as washing removes the natural protective layer known as the bloom.
 Eggs from the store need to be refrigerated because it doesn’t have the bloom anymore.
 The cold protects the egg from bacteria that could be harmful.

 - Do you want to eat the egg when it’s at its freshest state?
 You might want to leave the bloom and eat it within two weeks of coming out.